aaron-grau/curic/rails/readings/integration-testing.md

 # Integration Testing

-**Integration tests** do exactly what it sounds like they do.
+**Integration tests** do exactly what their name suggests.
 They test the *integration* of different components. **Unit tests** ensure that each individual *unit* of the application works independently, but no amount of unit testing can guarantee that all the parts of your